M.S. Criminology - Concentration in Global Criminology

 - International applicants only: TOEFL score of 550 (Paper Based), 213 (Computer Based), 80 (Internet Based)

-An electronic application must be submitted to Cal State Apply (The California State University application portal) by May 31, 2018 for Fall 2018 admission.
+An electronic application must be submitted to Cal State Apply (The California State University application portal) by December 1, 2017 for admission to the Spring 2018 semester, and June 1, 2018 for admission to Fall 2018 cohort.
 Please visit Graduate Admissions and Program Evaluations for information on completing the application process.
 Payment of the CSU Application Fee of $55 will be accepted by credit card or paypal only.
 The payment must be made in order to submit your Cal State Apply university application.

-Please note that applicants do not have to submit a statement of purpose for this program, and applicants may write "N/A" or "not applicable" in the text box for the statement and move on to the next page.
+Please note that applicants do not have to submit a statement of purpose for this program, and applicants may write "N/A" or "not applicable" in the text box for the statement and move on to the next item.
+Reference to a "Document Deadline" should be disregarded.
+Once required material is submitted, you are finished applying.

 Dr. Vera Sanchez's esearch interests are centered on how Latino and African American juveniles, from underprivileged neighborhoods, are criminalized by both nurturing (e.g., schools) and non-nurturing (e.g., police) institutions.
 His research interests also involve channeling at-risk Latino and African American youth, some who have been previously gang affiliated, to a path of success (e.g., college).